frconor-ebook/meditations/_posts/2025-02-17-be-you-perfect.md

 people have achieved with their lives!

-And if you asked any one of those people involved in those organizations, I don\'t think they\'d tell you: 'We were just here to build schools and to start hospitals.'
+And if you asked any one of those people involved in those organizations, I don\'t think they\'d tell you, 'We were just here to build schools and to start hospitals.'

 You\'ll find this commitment to holiness and perfection was at the basis